 10. Empower your Employee Resource Groups to inform, educate and engage

 Employee Resource Groups (ERGs) are grassroots groups focused on building inclusive workplace cultures.
 Leverage their unique insights to educate and engage your people in important causes and expand their social impact.

-Missions empowers and motivates your employees to do more good through gamified and easy-to-complete activities.
-Consider integrating special volunteering opportunities that are only available to people participating in a Mission.
+The Missions module empowers and motivates your employees to do more good through gamified and easy-to-complete activities.
+Consider integrating special volunteer opportunities that are only available to people participating in a Mission.

 12. Make use of your local champions!

 No one is more in touch with local nonprofits and employees than your champions.
 They can research and partner with organizations who need volunteers and encourage those organizations to create volunteer opportunities.